It could almost be something by Banksy: A human figure drawn to challenge the politics of neglect that lies behind urban decay.

 But it’s only like a painting, and not on the street.
 Modern prisons are designed to be far away from public awareness.
 Places of internal surveillance, they nonetheless remain unseen and visually impenetrable.
 Indeed, at least one of them is largely invisible in the midst of a downtown metropolis.
 The only exception comes when a photographer is allowed inside, and the results are never reassuring.

 Or perhaps they are.
 Some certainly will say that bad guys should be locked up and that prisons shouldn’t be country clubs.
 This photo is from the Secure Housing Unit at Corcoran State Prison in Corcoran, California, and the inmates placed there have been determined to be highly dangerous to other people.
-The criminal justice system is not infallable, but one would be unwise to disregard that judgment without considerable evidence to the contrary.
+The criminal justice system is not infallible, but one would be unwise to disregard its judgment about the worst cases without considerable evidence to the contrary.
 And if the old prison looks a wreck, liberals still probably would prefer to see California’s limited funds spent on schools.
 So, what’s the problem?

 The problem, if we want to call it that, is that this photograph is by far the most striking and profound I have seen this week.
 Granted it’s been a slow week visually, and the slide shows have leaned on autumnal colors and the ongoing festival of everyday life.
 Such images are a worthy celebration of small differences and simple pleasures in a common world, but they also are highly repetitive and therefore capable of reinforcing unreflective consensus and emotional complacency.
 As one part of that effect, it becomes easy to ignore how much is at stake and which decisions really matter if people are to life together peacefully.